francolmenar-UT/Software-Testing-and-Reverse-Engineering/lab1/README.md

 It runs `new_regex.py` in the original java files.
 The parameters accepted by it are:

-- [f] : Indicates which RERS folders are going to be considered.
+- `-f` : Indicates which RERS folders are going to be considered.
 The corresponding folders for the different input values for `-f` are the following:

     - [1] : TrainingSeqLtlRers2019/